The next Byrdseed.TV registration window opens in 9 days! Learn more.

 The Thinking Skill

-The thinking skill represents what students’ brains Will be doing.
-Use good ol’ Bloom’s Taxonomy to find your level.
+The thinking skill represents what students’ brains will be doing.
+Use good ol’ Bloom’s Taxonomy.

-Are students memorizing (I hope that’s not all they’ll be doing!)?
-Are they making categories?
+Are students memorizing?
+Making categories?
 Comparing and contrasting?
 Picking the “best” using criteria?
 Developing a new idea?
 These are all different thinking skills.

-The thinking skill is the core of the objective and it is the perfect place to pump up low-level lessons.
+The thinking skill is the core of the objective and it is where you’ll pump up low-level lessons.

-⚠️ Beware these common problems in which low-level thinking masquerades as high-level thinking:
+⚠️ Beware low-level thinking that masquerades as high-level thinking:

-• “Create a list of the 50 states” is at the bottom of Bloom’s despite having that fancy-looking word “create” in it.
+- “Create a list of the 50 United States” is at the bottom of Bloom’s despite having that fancy-looking word “create” in it.

 Content